 In Plato’s Republic, the discussion of morality begins with the tale of Gyges and the Ring.
 Glaucon, Plato’s elder brother, presents the “common view” of morality that Socrates will oppose.
 “What people say is that to do wrong is, in itself, a desirable thing; on the other hand it is not at all desirable to suffer wrong, and the harm to the sufferer outweighs the advantage to the doer.
 Consequently, when men have had a taste of both, those who have not the power to seize the advantage and escape the harm decide they would be better off if they made a compact neither to do wrong or to suffer it.”
-And that is morality and law: an uneasy compromise between doing even to others with impunity, and having others do even to you without recompense.
+And that is morality and law: an uneasy compromise between doing evil to others with impunity, and having others do evil to you without recompense.

 To prove this Glaucon recounts the tale of Gyges, a humble shepherd who finds a ring that, turned the right way, makes him invisible.
 Thus able to take what he wanted with impunity, he raped the Queen and murdered the King.
 If there were two such rings, Glaucon asserted, one given to a just man and another to an unjust man, they would both act the same.
 “Surely this is proof would be strong proof that men do right only under compulsion; no individual thinks of it as good for him personally, since he does wrong whenever he has the power.”
 So what would Plato think of my so-called Representatives in the U.S. House of Representatives, the New York State Senate, and the New York State Assembly, all of whom are invisible?